joel-day/LeetCode-Workspace/README.md

 # Output
 3
 ```
 #### Intuition:
-The goal here is to see if it is possible to traverse throught the list given the cost to move (cost) and the enegery you get (gas).
-To move to the next city there needs to bhe more gas than cost.
+The goal here is to see if it is possible to travel through the list given the cost to move (cost) and the energy you get (gas).
+To move to the next city there needs to be more gas than costs.
 If there is less gas than the cost across the whole list return -1.
-Otherwise it is possible, just have to find the string index.
-To do this loop through the index at each starting point. calulcate the gas at each step, if it ever ends under 0, move to the next possible starting point.
-There exists only one solution (provided).
+Otherwise, it is possible, just find the string index.
+To do this, loop through the index at each starting point. calculate the gas at each step, if it ever ends under 0, move to the next possible starting point.
+There is only one solution (provided).

 #### Approach:
 - check if total gas > cost.
 If not return 0 - it is not possible.
-- Next create a start varibale (output) and a current_gas varible
+- Next create a start variable (output) and a current gas variable
-- to find the starting index, loop through each starting point and at each step, calulate the current gas(gas-cost)
+- to find the starting index, loop through each starting point and at each step, calculate the current gas(gas-cost)
-- if it ever end a step < 0, exit.
+- if it ever ends a step < 0, exit.
 The starting index will never go under 0

 #### Code:
 ```python